crossbario/crossbar/docs/pages/gettingstarted.rst

 What is WAMP?
 =============
 WAMP is a routed protocol, with all components connecting to a WAMP Router, where the WAMP Router performs message routing between the WAMP client.
-WAMP provides two messaging patterns: Publish & Subscribe and Routed Remote Procedure Calls.
+WAMP provides two messaging patterns:
+  * Publish & Subscribe
+  * Routed Remote Procedure Calls.

 WAMP is a `WebSocket <https://en.wikipedia.org/wiki/WebSocket/>`_ sub-protocol, which means that you can communicate with browser using it.
 Apart from that it can also run over any transport which is message-oriented, ordered, reliable, and bi-directional such as TCP, Unix domain socket etc.